freesemt/molass-tutorial/chapters/00/prepare.md

 ## Local Settings

 Those data sets you have downloaded will be referenced in the tutorial.
 You are supposed to unzip them and set the unzipped folder locations in a python script named "local_settings.py" placed in one of the upper folders relative to the notebook you run.
-Copy and modify the code block below to fit to your environment, and save to anywhere like '../../local_settings.py'.
+Copy and modify the code block below to fit to your environment.

 ```python
 LocalSettings = dict(